ultralytics/ultralytics/docs/en/datasets/obb/index.md

         convert_dota_to_yolo_obb('path/to/DOTA')
         ```

-This conversion mechanism is instrumental for datasets in the DOTA format, ensuring alignment with the Ultralytics YOLO OBB format.
+This conversion mechanism is instrumental for datasets in the DATA format, ensuring alignment with the Ultralytics YOLO OBB format.

 It's imperative to validate the compatibility of the dataset with your model and adhere to the necessary format conventions.
 Properly structured datasets are pivotal for training efficient object detection models with oriented bounding boxes.